IxeYgrek/BeamMP-Web-Interface/README.md

 • A database (I use MySQL)

+• Knowledge of how to use Linux from the command line is a big advantage.
+Although I've tried to create a comprehensive installation guide, I don't go into detail about installing and configuring Apache or MySQL.

 # To-do list

 **Here are the things I'd like to add.
 But I don't promise to ever do it (especially the installation script)**